Atlamillias/DearPyPixl/README.md

 DearPyPixl is a graphical user interface library offering object-oriented bindings and extensions of [DearPyGui](https://github.com/hoffstadt/DearPyGui).

+NOTE: Some information may be outdated due to the recent update.

 ## Installation
 The newest version of this library is currently not available on PyPi.
 To install:
 * Clone the repo.